 For the serious piano player, however, it is almost imperative that you have a piano with a full keybed.
 One reason is simply that without it, there will be many pieces of music that you just will not have the pleasure of playing, since your machine cannot accommodate it.

-With that said, if you feel that this is not a serious concern of yours, then do know that there are many 76 and 61 key machines with fully weighted keys to choose from.
+With that said, if you feel that this is not a serious concern of yours, then do know that there are many 76 and 61 key machines that will perform adequately for your needs and will be fun to play.

 Inexpensive Options for 88 Weighted Keys